kadensun726/Totality-9-2026/README.md

 - 1.2mm indent to allow top plate to be recessed
 - Fillet at the back to lessen the probability of a chassis breach
 - Dovetail joints to hold together the side armor while making configuration swapping easy
-- 2.25mm Circular idents to house magnets
+- 2.25mm circular idents to house magnets

 <br/>